Jasper Maskelyne: Wartime service

-Maskelyne entertains Indian Army officers and civilian VIP's being at Mena House in Cairo, 19 April 1942.
+Maskelyne entertains Indian Army officers and civilian VIPs at Mena House in Cairo, 19 April 1942.

 When the Second World War broke out, Maskelyne, believing his skills could be used for camouflage, joined the Royal Engineers.
-According to one account, he convinced skeptical officers, including inspector of training Viscount Gort, of his bona fides by camouflaging a machine gun position in plain sight and creating the illusion of the German warship Graf Spee on the Thames using mirrors and a model.
+According to one account, he convinced sceptical officers, including inspector of training Viscount Gort, of his bona fides by camouflaging a machine gun position in plain sight and creating the illusion of the German warship Graf Spee on the Thames using mirrors and a model.

 In 1940, Maskelyne was trained at the Camouflage Development and Training Centre at Farnham Castle.
 He found the training boring, asserting in his book that "a lifetime of hiding things on the stage" had taught him more about camouflage "than rabbits and tigers will ever know".
 The camoufleur Julian Trevelyan commented that he "entertained us with his tricks in the evenings" at Farnham, but that Maskelyne was "rather unsuccessful" at actually camouflaging "concrete pill-boxes".

 Brigadier Dudley Clarke, the head of the 'A' Force deception department, recruited Maskelyne to work for MI9 in Cairo.
 He created small devices intended to assist soldiers to escape if captured and lectured on escape techniques.
 These included tools hidden in cricket bats, saw blades inside combs, and small maps on objects such as playing cards.